Ev3ryTh1ngN1c3/SVG-Logo-Maker/README.md

 # SVG-Logo-Maker
-A Node.js command-line application that takes in user input to generate a logo and save it as an SVG fileLinks to an external site..
+A Node.js command-line application that takes in user input to generate a logo & save it as an SVG fileLinks to an external site.